Developing prevention and treatment solutions with

-We conduct research on vaccine formulation, drug delivery systems, and new adjuvants.
+We conduct research on vaccine formulation, drug delivery systems, new adjuvants and new modality such as mRNA vaccine.
 We are also establishing pharmacometric systems using viruses and bacteria.

 Meet our scientists

-Our visionary scientists have backgrounds in science, pharmacology, engineering, agricultural science, and veterinary medicine, among others.
+Our visionary scientists have backgrounds in science, pharmacology, engineering, agricultural science, and veterinary and agricultural science, among others.